Is the wheat hungry? When and how much to fertilize?

 It contains data about soil type (clay, sand, silt) and respectively – the soil’s ability to retain moisture and nutrients, risk of nitrogen leakage, etc. Next to that you get data about pH, organic matter, availability of sulphur, phosphorous, potassium, and microelements, which directly affect nitrogen uptake and hence – the yield.

-On the basis of chlorophyll content, rainfall, soil moisture, temperature, soil type and content, weather forecast and wheat variety, we provide a customized fertilizer recommendation.
+On the basis of chlorophyll content, rainfall, soil moisture, soil temperature, air temperature, soil type and content, planned yield, weather forecast and wheat variety, you get a customized fertilizer recommendation from the Meteobot® Nitro mobile app.

 Well developing crops take up more nitrogen, have higher chlorophyll content, and produce greater yields.
 Chlorophyll measurement shows how much nitrogen have the plants taken up, and how much more they need to achieve their maximum yield potential.

-The measurement is made with an optical chlorophyll-meter – directly in the field.
+The measurement is made with a Meteobot® Nitro optical chlorophyll-meter – directly in the field.
 It is not necessary to pick leaves and send them to a laboratory for chemical analysis.
 The measurement is carried out right before fertilizer application.
 This way you get the most accurate information how much nitrogen to apply.

 Rainfall and Temperature – When to Fertilize?